-Completed during the summer semester of Year 4.
+Completed during the fall semester of Year 3.
 1 hour of credit is assigned approximately 3 hours each week of student time spent in this activity.
 Each practicum lasts between 9-12 months.
 Practicums vary in setting, patient population, and difficulty as the student progresses through the program.
 Students may apply to potential practicum sites based on their developmental level and practicum sites will select potential practicum students.
 The Field Placement Office has final approval on practicum selection.
 (Grading P/NP only)

-Completed during the fall semester of Year 4.
+Completed during the spring semester of Year 3.
 1 hour of credit is assigned approximately 3 hours each week of student time spent in this activity.
-Each practicum lasts between 9-12 months.
 Practicums vary in setting, patient population, and difficulty as the student progresses through the program.
-Students may apply to potential practicum sites based on their developmental level and practicum sites will select potential practicum students.
-The Field Placement Office has final approval on practicum selection.
 (Grading P/NP only)